notsolidsnake299/My_First_Program/README.md

 # My_First_Program
 hello world

-Update August 17, 2025: New features, animation welcome menu, some things, and a cpu/ram monitor

-# This program made in python is my first project, so, It is a simple program, while i learn the python programming language ;)
+#Update August 21, 2025: New minimal features, i added disk usage and memory usage i plan to improve this program fast i can :)
+The noticeable changes made are:
+*"Fix for the unusual program flickering"
+*"Logic errors have been corrected"
+*"And other minor improvements"

-I plan to do some things on this show, which I won't mention
+I plan to add more functionality in the future, which I won't mention for now.

-For now, this program is a demo, As i learn, I will add some things
+For now, this is a demo program.
+As I continue to learn, I'll add more features, but I'll keep them simple for the time being. this program is a demo, As i learn, I will add some things (and minimal things while i'm learning)

-login is the first main of the code, questions is the 2nd module, and fpl is the third
+login is the first main of the code, questions is the 2nd module, and, the third program is a separate module for other purposes (like task manager).